A change in your sense of smell can be unpleasant and affect how things taste.

 Cleaning inside your nose can help

-You can make a salt water solution at home.
+You can buy salt water sprays from a pharmacy or make a salt water solution at home.

-How to clean your nose with a salt water solution
+How to make and use a salt water solution

-- Boil a pint of water, then leave it to cool to room temperature.
+- Boil a pint of water and leave it to cool to room temperature.

-- Mix a teaspoon of salt and a teaspoon of baking soda (bicarbonate of soda) into the water.
+- Mix 1 teaspoon of salt and 1 teaspoon of baking soda (bicarbonate of soda) into the water.

-- Stand over a sink, cup the palm of 1 hand and pour a small amount of the solution into it.
+- Stand over a sink and pour a small amount of the solution into the palm of your hand.

 Treatment for lost or changed sense of smell